tracel-ai/burn/contributor-book/src/overview.md

   that has you stumped, this is the section to check out prior to asking on the discord.
 It's a collection of errors encountered by contributors, what caused them, and how they were resolved.

-As this book is geared more towards contributors rather than users of burn, we'll assume you have a good understanding of software development, but will make efforts to explain anything outside of that scope, or at least provide links to resources that explain it better than we can.
+As this book is geared towards contributors and not towards users of Burn, we'll assume you have a good understanding of software development, but will make efforts to explain anything outside of that scope, or at least provide links to resources that explain it better than we can.